-In the two audits reviewed, the firm's report on Form AP contained inaccurate information regarding either the participation level of an other accounting firm or the issuer's CIK number.
-In one of these audits, the firm did not file its report on Form AP by the relevant deadline.
+- In two of three audits reviewed, the firm did not include all relevant work papers in the final set of audit documentation for retention it was required to assemble.
+In these instances, the firm was non-compliant with AS 1215, Audit Documentation. - In one of three audits reviewed and in two other audits, the firm did not file its report on Form AP by the relevant deadline.
 In these instances, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.